aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilltype/_index.md

 ```

-Only copies the format of the source area to the target area.
+Copies only the format of the source area to the target area.

 ### SERIES {#SERIES}
 ```